 As opposed to if he struggled then it would just be natural for the club to start looking and [say] well maybe he’s not ready, maybe he’s not the guy we thought he was.
 He really does have to force their hands.
 And I’m a big believer in playing your young guys.
 That’s the success of the last few years of the Royals, of the Pirates, of the Red Sox.
 These are the biggest lessons of baseball over the last three-four years is draft, develop, get your foundation pieces out there, and if they fail they fail, but you must stay with them and believe in them.

-And it stunk for them because three young guys in one year stunk, three guys at all the same time.
+It stunk for them because three young guys in one year stunk, three guys at all the same time.
 But it happens that way and you have to live through it and it is the challenge for Boston, [the] New York Yankees, Mets, to have to watch that.
-The challenge is to not replace a guy when he fails for a month or two months or three months, and that by the way is an ancillary point, that’s the danger of the Yankees now, is that they have all these nice young guys coming up, what happens when they fail for two months?
-Are you replacing them, because if you are, now you’re just getting on the treadmill of failure.
+The challenge is to not replace a guy when he fails for a month or two months or three months, and that by the way is an ancillary point.
+That’s the danger of the Yankees now is that they have all these nice young guys coming up, what happens when they fail for two months?
+Are you replacing them?
+Because if you are, now you’re just getting on the treadmill of failure.

 MMO: Looking into the future of baseball, what changes can you foresee happening when it comes to advanced stats?
 For instance, near the end of your book, you reference how Billy Beane said he could see an IT coach in every dugout, feeding real-time information to the players and coaching staff, do you think that’s feasible?

-Brian: Oh yeah things are changing exponentially, things are changing fast.
+Brian: Oh yeah, things are changing exponentially, things are changing fast.
 One of the few competitive advantages you can just grab right now and have it to yourself, I listed three in the book.
-It was the relief ace, turn your closer into a fireman, that’s easy, that’s easy and Terry Francona again, just traded for a closer (Andrew Miller) but because he already had a closer and an eighth inning guy he said why don’t we just let this guy roam?
+It was the relief ace, turn your closer into a fireman, that’s easy.
+Terry Francona, again, just traded for a closer (Andrew Miller) but because he already had a closer and an eighth inning guy he said, why don’t we just let this guy roam?
 And look how beautiful that was!
 You can attack high leverage left and right, and when he really needed outs it was easy.

 So there’s relief acing, bullpenning, which is more difficult, that is a harder switch to make.
-And the other one, and to me it’s easy, is having a managerial staff.
-I thought this up I think three or four years ago at the SABR Analytics Conference and I’m about to travel out there next week, and people were laughing, and I’m like no man, I don’t care if I have to put my nerds in a uniform and they look dumpy sitting next to my guy, you know, have them lift weights!
+The other one, and to me it’s easy, is having a managerial staff.
+I thought this up I think three or four years ago at the SABR Analytics Conference and I’m about to travel out there next week.
+People were laughing, and I’m like, no man, I don’t care if I have to put my nerds in a uniform and they look dumpy sitting next to my guy, you know, have them lift weights!
 Have them do something so they look presentable, or, if you want to put them in lab coats and sit them right behind the dugout.
-But I would have a whole staff of guys crunching the numbers and looking at everything, looking ahead constantly and having a real check of what the manager is doing all the time.
+I would have a whole staff of guys crunching the numbers and looking at everything, looking ahead constantly and having a real check of what the manager is doing all the time.

-Now, you have to empower your manager, but I would have a managerial staff right away.
+You have to empower your manager, but I would have a managerial staff right away.
 And look what happened this postseason, look what happened to – and I think this an even better example – because in 2013 I pointed out Mike Matheny and John Farrell (Chapter 2 in Ahead of the Curve).
-And those are my ruggedly handsome managers and they made all of these mistakes.
-And I think it’s easy to look at that and say well Matheny and Farrell they’re not the best managers, okay, how about Buck Showalter and Joe Maddon, are they the best managers?
-Just about, by the way, I can throw Bruce Bochy in that group too, where his bullpen failed and he was kind of part of it.
+Those are my ruggedly handsome managers and they made all of these mistakes.
+I think it’s easy to look at that and say, well, Matheny and Farrell they’re not the best managers, okay, how about Buck Showalter and Joe Maddon, are they the best managers?
+Just about, by the way, I can throw Bruce Bochy in that group, too, where his bullpen failed and he was kind of part of it.
 That cycle of failure that they all got into a downward spiral in the late going, I think Bochy is excellent and I wouldn’t group him in there.

 MMO: That makes sense, more voices and minds in the dugout would give a team such a better advantage and offer other perspectives that the manager and his coaches might not have thought or picked up on.

-Brian: You know what’s interesting, even as you say that, in my head, you know what it looks like?
-Remember in an All Star dugout or in the World Baseball Classic, did you ever see those dugouts?
+Brian: Even as you say that, in my head, you know what it looks like?
+Remember in an All-Star dugout or in the World Baseball Classic, did you ever see those dugouts?
 It’s like you constantly see because there’s like three managers down there or the manager goes in knowing hey, I just arrived here the day before yesterday so help me out!
-And everybody kind of talks about things and goes over things that should be the normal way.
-You know it’s not like we’ve never seen it before, that’s the way it should be, just collaboration, one guy in charge, but a collaboration of guys saying, hey skip, what are we doing with Britton?
+Everybody kind of talks about things and goes over things that should be the normal way.
+You know it’s not like we’ve never seen it before, that’s the way it should be, just collaboration.
+One guy in charge but a collaboration of guys saying, hey skip, what are we doing with Britton?
 Is he ready?
-No, no Buck you’re wrong, you need someone to say that, Buck you’re wrong here you need to get Britton in the game.
+No, no Buck you’re wrong.
+You need someone to say that, Buck you’re wrong here you need to get Britton in the game.